EvanSchalton/portainer-homepage/README.md

 - Lightweight (based on `nginx:alpine`)
 - Fully self-contained (no external assets)
-- Configurable via `SERVICES` environment variable
+- Configurable via key-value environment variables in the Portainer UI
 - Designed for deployment via Portainer stacks
 - Generates `index.html` at runtime using a shell script and HTML template